Hark. The first installation of our seasonal cannabis recipes: Creamy Dream Egg Nug. But first, a word of advice…

 Aaaand you’re welcome.

-*Disclaimer: If you're new to this whole cooking-with-cannabis thing and aren’t comfortable making your own butter or oils, we recommend using our Plain Packaging balanced oil instead, and adding just 2.5 mg of precise dosing to the recipe.
-Remember to start low and go slow, and, if you feel you want to increase the dosage, always wait until at least the next day to do so.
+*Disclaimer: If you're new to this whole “cooking with cannabis” thing and aren’t comfortable making your own cannabis-infused butter or oils, we recommend purchasing a balanced cannabis oil and using that.
+Start by adding just 2.5 mg of that oil to the recipe.
+Remember to start low and go slow, and always wait at least 24 hours before increasing the dosage.

 **Consuming raw or undercooked eggs, meats, poultry, seafood, shellfish, or unpasteurized milk may increase your risk of foodborne illness.
 Proceed with caution.